 Ahh, the thrill to be back in my old haunt, Southern California!

-During the late 80's I was assigned as a Navy Environmental Health Officer to
+During the late 80's I was assigned as a Navy Environmental Health

 the Naval Construction Battalion Center in Port Hueneme